-And at that point, we really have to ask: why are so many people putting so much time, effort, and money into portraying this false image of lifestyle-perfection?
+And at that point, we really have to ask: why are so many people putting so much time, effort, and money into portraying this false image of lifestyle perfection?
 Why are people creating lifestyle illusions designed only to make other people covet their lives and what they have?
 Why are people creating illusory images of themselves and their lives that make other people feel less than?

 It's a little pathological, really, isn't it?

-We're now officially in the astrological Age of Aquarius, but there are still plenty of old Piscean-era ghosts traipsing around and old Piscean-era illusions left to dissipate.
+We're now officially in the astrological Age of Aquarius, but there are still plenty of old Piscean-era ghosts traipsing around and Piscean-era illusions left to dissipate.

 Within the pages of a classic English novel, Jane Eyre and Edward Rochester find blissful union - at last, long last - as two halves of the same soul meet in holy matrimony.
-A fictional love to make your heart ache, feverish that you may never find its equivalent.
-And in real life, its author Charlotte Bronte marries a clergyman she is merely fond of - no great, melting love of her life - after watching her entire family perish one-by-one, only to die herself while pregnant soon after being wed.
+A fictional love to make your heart ache, feverish that you might never find its equivalent.
+And in real life, its author Charlotte Bronte marries a clergyman she is merely fond of - no great, melting love of her life - after watching her entire family perish, one-by-one, only to die herself while pregnant soon after being wed.

 How's that for a sobering reality check?